-I don’t know if I ever mentioned it here but towards the end of last year I applied for and was accepted for the 2013 Massey University Visiting Artist programme.
+Towards the end of last year I applied for and was accepted for the 2013 Massey University Visiting Artist programme.
 When you have kids, it’s pretty near impossible to uplift your whole family to move out of town for residencies, but this one is in my hometown so it works.
 (I am still hoping I can work out a way to do an out of town residency – homeschool the kids?
 But how much writing would I get done if I were in Wellington or Dunedin or Auckland homeschooling my children?
 Answer: not much.)
 I have the winter residency which starts late April and goes through until late July.
-The residency comes with a city apartment, which obviously I won’t move in to, but I am going to use it to write in during the day when the children are at school.
-I can’t wait!
-I can write at home just fine, but do get distracted by housework, gardening, the internet, visitors calling in….the internet, the internet, the internet.
-The apartment has no internet connection.
-Hoorah!
+The residency comes with an apartment, which I won’t move in to, but I am going to use it to write in during the day when the children are at school.

 I had to write a proposal of what I would be working on as part of the residency application and (in short) I proposed ‘a creative response to environmental decline’.
 It is interesting writing down your intentions for writing, because to be honest, who really knows what will happen once you begin?
 Already what I imagined last November when I wrote the application is changing, but in a good way…my ideas are gathering steam and substance.